 The faculty of Tulane university are world-renowned.
-Small class sizes and numerous opportunities for research allow professors at Tulane to give a great deal individual attention to their students.
-Read about some of Tulane's exceptional professors below.
+Small class sizes and numerous opportunities for research allow professors to give a great deal of individual attention to their students.
+Several interviews with faculty are available here.

 |When it comes to securities, Peter Ricchiuti and his students have an eye for sleeping giants.|

 |Maureen Lichtveld applies her expertise in environmental public health to New Orleans and throughout the rest of the Gulf Coast.|